ZSalloum/PortfolioSimulation/README.md

 # PortfolioSimulation
-simple example for simulating portfolio/stock trading using Reactj=Js and SpringBoot
+Simple example for simulating portfolio/stock trading using Reactj=Js and SpringBoot

-Portfolio with price updates
+## Portfolio with price updates
 ![](images/portfolio.PNG)

-Create new portfolio
+## Create new portfolio
 ![](images/new.PNG)

-Open an existing portfolio
+## Open an existing portfolio
 ![](images/openportfolio.PNG)

-Add stocks to the current portfolio
+## Add stocks to the current portfolio
 ![](images/addStock.PNG)